EmberMN/ember-cli-bootswatch/README.md

 that will look for `active` child views and apply the `.active` class to the current element.
 I've taken it a step further and also have it check for `disabled` views.

+*Note: The implementation of this post Glimmer (Ember 1.13.0) is TBD.*

 ```javascript
 // app/components/link-li.js